Animal Care Volunteer Project in Guatemala - Antigua

 - Assisting with veterinary care

-- Walking and playing with the animals
+- Walking and playing with the animals to help socialise them

 - Small construction projects

 Why do Animal Care volunteering in Antigua with IVHQ?

 When you volunteer with animals in Guatemala you’ll be adding value to the local community, while also developing personally and professionally by:

 - Improving the health and wellbeing of animals

 - Practicing your Spanish